heiView/heiView/README.md

 - **Detailed Course Information**: Click on any course card in the timeline to view full details, including direct heiCO links.
 - **Add to Calendar**: Export any course to Google Calendar or download a standard `.ics` file compatible with Apple Calendar and Outlook.
 Recurring weekly courses are automatically set up with the correct end date.
 - **Building independent bookmarks**: Each building has its own exclusive URL.
 It is recommended to switch to a frequently visited building before saving the bookmark.
-- **Global cross-date search**: Search across all courses and all dates at once.
-Results are displayed as a card grid replacing the timetable view.
-Supports course name, professor (both "Last, First" and "First Last" formats), room, building, and note fields.
+- **Global cross-date search**: You can use course name, professor, room, building, and note infomation to search all the courses.
 Click any result to view details and jump directly to the corresponding building and date.

 ### Building Catalog